-It is found in Chandogya Upanishad of Sama Veda.
+The first occurrence of Mahavakya is in Chandogya Upanishad of Sama Veda.
 To understand this Mahavakya, one must read this Upanishad in full.
-The core teaching of the sixth chapter of the Upanishad is the description of this Mahavakya.
+The core teaching of the sixth chapter of the Upanishad is the description of this Mahavakya alone.

 The story of Svetaketu in Chandogya Upanishad

-The sixth chapter of the Upanishad narrates the story of Svetaketu.
-On reaching the age of twelve, Svetaketu was sent by his father Uddalaka Aruni for spiritual learning.
-Having completed his studies, he returned back to his father at the age of twenty-four.
+On reaching the age of twelve, Uddalaka Aruni sent his son Svetaketu for spiritual learning.
+Subsequent upon the completion his studies, he returned back to his father at the age of twenty four.

 His father having observed the subtle pride of learning in his son, asked him whether he had learned that through which unheard would become heard, imperceptible would become perceptible and the unknown would become known.